solo-io/gloo/docs/content/guides/observability/tracing/otel.md

 ---
 title: OpenTelemetry tracing
 weight: 1
-description: Leverage OpenTelementry tracing capabilities in Gloo Edge.
+description: Leverage OpenTelementry tracing capabilities in Gloo Gateway.
 ---

 Enable [OpenTelemetry](https://opentelemetry.io/) (OTel) tracing capabilities to obtain visibility and track requests as they pass through your API gateway to distributed backends.

 OTel provides a standardized protocol for reporting traces, and a standardized collector through which to recieve metrics.
 Additionally, OTel supports exporting metrics to several types of distributed tracing platforms.
 For the full list of supported platforms, see the [OTel GitHub respository](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter).

-To get started, deploy an OTel collector and agents to your Gloo Edge cluster to trace requests, and modify your gateway proxy with the OTel tracing configuration.
+To get started, deploy an OTel collector and agents to your Gloo Gateway cluster to trace requests, and modify your gateway proxy with the OTel tracing configuration.
 Then, use a tracing provider to collect and visualize the sampled spans.

 {{% notice note %}}
-The OTel integration is supported as a beta feature in Gloo Edge 1.13.0 and later.
+The OTel integration is supported as a beta feature in Gloo Gateway 1.13.0 and later.
 </br></br>
-This guide uses the Zipkin tracing platform as an example to show how to set up tracing with OTel in Gloo Edge.
+This guide uses the Zipkin tracing platform as an example to show how to set up tracing with OTel in Gloo Gateway.
 To set up other tracing platforms, refer to the platform-specific documentation.
 {{% /notice %}}

-**Before you begin**: Create or update your Gloo Edge installation to version 1.13.0 or later.
+**Before you begin**: Create or update your Gloo Gateway installation to version 1.13.0 or later.

 1. Download the [otel-config.yaml](../otel-config.yaml) file, which contains the configmaps, daemonset, deployment, and service for the OTel collector and agents.
 You can optionally check out the contents to see the OTel collector configuration.
    * For example, in the `otel-collector-conf` configmap that begins on line 92, the `data.otel-agent-config.receivers` section enables gRPC and HTTP protocols for data collection.
-The `data.otel-agent-config.exporters` section enables logging data to Zipkin for tracing and to the Edge console for debugging.
+The `data.otel-agent-config.exporters` section enables logging data to Zipkin for tracing and to the Gloo Gateway console for debugging.
    * In the `otel-collector` deployment, you can comment out the ports that begin on line 194 so that only the tracing platform you want to use is enabled, such as Zipkin for this guide.
    * For more information about this configuration, see the [OTel documentation](https://opentelemetry.io/docs/collector/configuration/).
 For more information and examples about the exporters you can configure, see the [OTel GitHub repo](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter).
    ```sh